bencagri/Simple-TxtDb/readme.md

 ###Select One Row
-This method list one row by your query.
+This method list one row by second param

     $user = $db->select('students',1);